tikinatop/yp-site/v7.5/intro.md

 * Create our header and footer partials
 * Add in Bootstrap

-# Creating New Campgrounds
+# Creating New Hotels
-* Setup new campground POST route
+* Setup new hotel POST route
 * Add in body-parser
 * Setup route to show form
 * Add basic unstyled form

-# Style the campgrounds page
+# Style the hotels page
 * Add a better header/title
-* Make campgrounds display in a grid
+* Make hotels display in a grid

 # Style the Navbar and Form
 * Add a navbar to all templates
-* Style the new campground form
+* Style the new hotel form

 # Add Mongoose
 * Install and configure mongoose
-* Setup campground model
+* Setup hotel model
-* Use campground model inside of our routes!
+* Use hotel model inside of our routes!

 # Show Page
 * Review the RESTful routes we've seen so far
-* Add description to our campground model
+* Add description to our hotel model
 * Show db.collection.drop()
 * Add a show route/template